About Document Freedom Day

-They are formats which everybody can use free of charge and restriction.
+Open Standards, instead, are formats and protocols which everybody can use free of charge and restriction.
 They come with compatibility "built-in" - the way they work is shared publicly and any organisation can use them in their products and services without asking for permission.
 Open Standards are the foundation of cooperation and modern society: train tracks, power sockets, and natural language are all examples of specifications that we all rely on and take for granted.
 Imagine if speaking English required permission and a license fee - society would be backward and chaotic.
+Hence, documents that are free can be used in any way that the author intends and without restrictions.
+They can be read, transmitted, edited, and transformed using a variety of tools.
 Read more about Open Standards and what defines them.